GoogleCloudPlatform/gcsfuse/docs/benchmarks.md

 | 200MB     | 1M        | 3048                 | 41.919             | 3044.43  |
 | 1GB       | 1M        | 2120                 | 60.246             | 2114.33  |

-### Recommendation for reads

-GCSFuse performs well for sequential reads and recommendation is to use GCSFuse for doing sequential reads on file sizes > 10MB and < 1GB.

 ## Writes

 ### FIO spec